anikita/anikita.github.io/_posts/2025-09-23-the-ontology-of-systems-engineering.md

 ---
 layout: default
-title: The Ontology of Systems Engineering: A Hermeneutic and Participatory Construct
+title: "The Ontology of Systems Engineering: A Hermeneutic and Participatory Construct"
 date: 2025-09-23
 author: Antonis Nikitakis
 categories: [blog]